 Three to four buses per hour run on the route with the stops on Langelinie the closest to the boats.
 Some buses do not run along Langelinie – as the driver when boarding – in such case use the Indiakaj, which is about a block from the start of the Langelinie dock.

 Østerport station is around 15 minutes walk from Langelinie – not the most picturesque part of the city but perfectly safe for walking.
 A taxi from Nørreport station should be around DKK125.

 To reach Langelinie from the airport, the simplest option is to take the regular train to Østerport and continue on bus 27.
 Traveling time is around 40 minutes.
-A further option that might be a few minutes faster but requires more walking, is the metro to Kongs Nytorv, change to Metro M3 for Østerport.
+A further option that might be a few minutes faster but requires more walking, is the metro to Kongs Nytorv, change to Metro M3 or M4 for Østerport.
 A taxi from the airport should cost around DKK350 – more in heavy traffic.

 Public Transportation to Nordre Toldbod Cruise Terminal in Copenhagen

 Nordre Toldbod is the closest to central Copenhagen of all the passenger ship terminals.
 It is mostly used by smaller and luxurious ship lines that stopover in Copenhagen for day excursions and thus transporting luggage is less of an issue.